CocoaPods/cocoapods.org/README.md

 ###I'd like to add my blog post or tutorial.
 Delightful!
 Double check your link follows our [External Resource Guidelines](CONTRIBUTING.md), then make a pull request.

-###I'd like to run guides.cocoapods.org locally
+###I'd like to run beta.cocoapods.org locally
-The guides site is built on [Middleman](http://middlemanapp.com), and runs on Ruby 1.9.3 or newer.
+The beta site is built on [Middleman](http://middlemanapp.com), and runs on Ruby 1.9.3 or newer.

 Steps to setup: